 Patients are forced to cover all of their expenses out-of-pocket.
 I quickly wiped out the savings I’d worked so hard for during my nursing career.
 Our savings as a family picked up where my personal savings ended, as my ongoing medical expenses continued to grow.
 I am grateful that I was able to pay for Lyme treatment, but also want to acknowledge that it is a privilege to be able to do so.
 Healing from a bacterial infection should not be a privilege.
 Healthcare is a human right.

 SOT felt risky.
 I wondered if it could actually work as there are no long-term studies demonstrating its efficacy against Borrelia bacteria.
 I acknowledged how wild it was that my blood sample was being sent to a lab in London, which would send my results to a lab in Greece where my personalized mRNA solution would be prepared.
 I decided if it was a way out from the hell I was still living in then it was worth the risk.
 It’s the closest thing to a cure for Lyme, and what I was counting on.
 It isn’t a new treatment.
-It is used to treat cancer here in the U.S., along with EBV, herpes, and hepatitis.
+It has been used to treat cancer along with EBV, herpes, and hepatitis outside of the U.S.

 Once my SOT labs were drawn, I immediately restarted oral and intravenous antibiotics.
 Many of my Lyme symptoms had returned.
 My mast cells were on fire again, and I needed to calm the storm.
 My body welcomed antibiotics, and I was able to get back to baseline pretty quickly.
 And so we waited.